-The water heater is probably the most underestimated machine in your home.
-Really – without a water heater, you don’t have any of these perks:
+Your hot water heater is probably the most underrated machine in your home.
+Really – without your water heater, you don’t have any of these perks:

 - Hot baths